adhlaphy/enose-pca-fingerprinting/README.md

 1. Persaud, K. & Dodd, G. (1982).
 Nature, 299, 352-355.
 2. Vergara, A. et al. (2012).
 Sensors and Actuators B, 166-167, 320-329.
 3. Röck, F. et al. (2008).
 Chemical Reviews, 108(2), 705-725.

+## Acknowledgments

+This project was completed as a self-directed learning exercise under AI-assisted mentorship (Claude, Anthropic).
+The AI assistant provided code scaffolding, conceptual explanations, and documentation review.
+The author ran all analyses, interpreted all results, made all scientific observations, and directed the research questions.
+Domain knowledge of metal-oxide gas sensors and semiconductor physics is the author's own, developed during BS-MS studies at IISER Thiruvananthapuram.